You are here

 US Federal Funding Opportunities

 Fulbright fellowships, through the U.S. State Department provides for teaching, research and study opportunities internationally for U.S. citizen students in various disciplines.
 Almost 200 countries are viable sites for placement.
 The national deadline is usually in mid-October of each, and UIC graduate students who are applying must pass through a campus evaluation first, and so must meet an internal UIC campus deadline of September 10, 2018.
 Graduate students and alumni from UIC's graduate programs should contact Benn Williams (email@example.com), their dedicated university Fulbright Program Advisor.
 (Undergraduates and undergraduate alumni should contact Kim Germain in the Office of External Fellowships.)
 See updates here.

 Fulbright Public Policy Fellowships, through the U.S. State Department provides for international work experience at a predetermined location.
-Student apply at-large for this opportunity in the early spring, but please contact the External Fellowship Coordinator who has much more information and literature on this award.
+Student apply at-large for this opportunity in the early spring, but please contact the Fellowships Coordinator who has much more information and literature on this award.